avarun42/dblarons.github.com/_posts/2015-04-04-advice-attracting-developers-non-technical-cofounder.md

 ### Solution 4: Learn to Code

 One of the most powerful ways to show that you are committed to a project is to try building it yourself.
 Check out my post about [learning to code](http://www.aaronhsmith.com/2014/05/01/aarons-guide-to-learning-python/) for how to get started.
-Building something on your own, even if sucks, shows potential partners that this isn't just an idea you had at a bar last Saturday.
+Building something on your own, even if it sucks, shows potential partners that this isn't just an idea you had at a bar last Saturday.
 Doing so will also give you a more accurate estimate of how long the project will take.
 When you present to our club, show us what you made and explain what you learned; this is sure to to impress us.

 ### Solution 5: Quality Market Research